Multiple Charts on a Page

 }

-Note, that calling the Gantt.getGanttInstance() method without parameters will return the gantt object with default configuration settings.
-Therefore, you will need to configure your new instance, initialize it and populate with data, as usual.
+Therefore, you will need to configure your new instance, initialize it, and populate it with data, as usual.

-Let's take a simple example: 2 Gantt charts, one under another:
+Let's take a simple example: two Gantt charts, one under another:

 });